 Title 46, Chapter 15 1503 5a of the State Board Rules also provides that all peer review reports for reviews commencing on or after January 1, 2009 shall be made available to the board via a secure website within 45 days of acceptance.
 The Society’s Peer Review Committee has established procedures to ensure firms are in compliance with this rule.

 The Society charges an administrative fee billable each January to cover expenses related to the administration of the program.
-All firms subject to peer review will pay the annual fee based on the number of professionals in the firm.
+All firms subject to peer review will pay the annual fee.
 The fees are designed to provide a break-even program funding.
 Firms that are not members of the AICPA or State Society will be subject to additional fees.
 All other requirements of the program will apply.